agentos-project/agentos/README.rst

 Building Website
 ----------------
-The sourece for the agentos.org is in the `website` directory. agentos.org is a github.io website, so if you push changes to the `website` directory, those changes will become live at agentos.org automatically.
+The sourece for the agentos.org is in the `website` directory. agentos.org is a github.io website, so if you push changes to the `docs` directory in the `website` branch, those changes will become live at agentos.org automatically.

 To build the website you'll need to install and use `jekyll <https://jekyllrb.com/>`_:::

+  gem install jekyll bundler
+  cd website
-  gem install jekyll bundler twine cd website bundle exec jekyll build # or replace build with serve to run a local jekyll server
+  bundle exec jekyll build # or replace build with serve to run a local jekyll server